Contact surgery numbers: Computations of contact surgery numbers

 \begin{proof} By~\cite[Theorem~1.5]{GO20} we know that there exists a Legendrian realization $K$ of the left-handed trefoil with $\tb=0$ in $(S^3,\xi_2)$, such that contact $(-1)$-surgery along $K$ produces a tight contact structure, see Figure~5 of~\cite{GO20} for an explicit diagram.
 Since $\tb(L)=0$ we know that contact $(-1)$-surgery along $K$ produces topologically $P$.
 Since there is a unique tight contact structure on $P$, it follows that contact $(-1)$-surgery along $K$ yields $(P,\xist^P)$.
 By Propositions~\ref{prop:addition} and~\ref{prop:S3upperbound} we have

 Note, that although $\cs_\Z(S^3,\xi_2)=1$, this does not imply that $\cs_\Z(P,\xist^P)\leq2$. \end{proof}

+From the understanding of the symplectic fillings of $(P,\xist)$ we also get the following.
+(Similar results can be obtained for other manifolds with a good understanding of their Stein fillings, like lens spaces or $T^3$.)

+\begin{prop} If $L$ is a Legendrian link in $(S^3,\xist)$ such that Legendrian surgery along $L$ (i.e.\ contact $(-1)$-surgery along all components of $L$) yields $\#_n(P,\xist)$, then $L$ has exactly $8n$ components. \end{prop}

+\begin{proof} Theorem~2 in~\cite{OO99} says that any Stein filling of $(P,\xist)$ has intersection form of rank $8$.
+By Eliashberg's classification of Stein fillings on connected sums~\cite{El92} any Stein filling of $\#_n(P,\xist)$ has intersection form of rank $8n$.
+Since a Legendrian surgery along a Legendrian link $L$ in $(S^3,\xist)$ with $c$ components yields a Stein filling of the surgered contact manifold with intersection form of rank $c$ the claimed result follows. \end{proof}

 Next, we turn our attention to the overtwisted contact structures on the Poincar\'e homology sphere $P$.
-Since $P$ is a homology sphere the overtwisted contact structures are completely classified by their $\de_3$-invariants taking values in $\Z$.
+Since $P$ is a homology sphere the overtwisted contact structures are completely classified by their $\de_3$-invariants, which take values in $\Z$.
 Denote the unique overtwisted contact structure on $P$ with $\de_3=n$ by $\xi_n$.
 We can get $P$ by integer surgery along the left-handed trefoil and hence by Proposition~\ref{prop.OTbound}

 Now we will discuss how to obtain better lower bounds.
-We use these lower bounds to deduce that certain infinite families of contact structures on $P$ having contact surgery numbers equal to $2$.
-The strategy for getting lower bounds is similar to $S^3$.
+We use these lower bounds to deduce that certain infinite families of contact structures on $P$ have contact surgery numbers equal to $2$.
+The strategy for getting lower bounds is similar to that we used in the case of $S^3$.
 Here we use that $P$ has a unique surgery diagram along a single knot, namely the left-handed trefoil with topological framing $-1$,~\cite{Gh08} and we use that all Legendrian realizations of left-handed trefoils in $(S^3,\xist)$ are stabilizations of the unique representative with $\tb=-6$ and $|\rot|=1$,~\cite{EtHo01}.

 \begin{thm} A contact structure on $P$ has $\cs=1$ if and only if it has $\cs_\Z=1$ if and only if its $\de_3$-invariant is of the form

 where $m$ is an arbitrary integer with $m\geq3$.

 Moreover, a contact structure $\xi_n$ on $P$ has $\cs_\Z=2$ if $n$ cannot be written as in Equation~(\ref{eq:P}) but if it can be written as the sum of a number from Equation~(\ref{eq:P}) and a number from Equation~(\ref{eq:surgery1}). \end{thm}